NickBrownNH/Scratch/README.txt

-Before running this program, watch the video titled WatchMeFirst before continuing first.
+Before running this program, watch the video titled WatchMeFirst inside the video folder before first use.

 To use this program, you want to run the main.py file.